JakeHL/ghdl/readme.md

 # ghdl
 A simple cli tool for working out how many times your github release assets have been downloaded in total.

-**Warning:** This tool is early stages and usage will more than likely change.

 currently only works on public repositories.

 ### Installation